sirbread/emojibot/README.md

 ### text commands (in bound channel)

 - `emoji_name [attachment_or_url]`
-  Adds a custom emoji using the provided name and image (via attachment or direct URL).
+  adds a custom emoji using the provided name and image (via attachment or direct URL).

 - `remove [emoji_name]`
   removes a custom emoji by name.